 the national dialogue on the need for improving family literacy."

 Following the formal remarks, Sen. Kennedy, Rob Reiner and Sharon Davis

 read books aloud to the children attending the event.
 Sen. Kennedy also

 distributed copies of President John F. Kennedy's favorite childhood book,

 nation's leading provider of financial services for postsecondary education

-company currently owns and manages loans for 5.3 million borrowers and also
+currently owns or manages loans for 5.3 million borrowers and also provides

 financial aid process.
 Since 1990, Sallie Mae has been a leading sponsor of

 Reading is Fundamental (RIF), the oldest and largest literacy organization in

 the country.
 RIF promotes literacy by helping children discover the joy of